mdlincoln/mdlincoln.github.io/_posts/2014-04-02-marvelous-mechanical-bodies.md

 Telescope of Aristotle*, Emanuele Tesauro described the reaction of audiences to the mechanical marvels of Gerolamo Cardano, a Italian mathematician who is said to have constructed walking automatons in the mid-sixteenth century.
-Tesauro wrote that there was, “so much stupor on the part of the onlookers that they appeared to be statues; and the [moving] statues appeared to be onlookers.”[^18] Although composed well after the spectacles under consideration, I mention Tesauro’s witty turn of phrase because it encapsulates why automata so preoccupied early modern thought.
+Tesauro wrote that there was, "so much stupor on the part of the onlookers that they appeared to be statues; and the [moving] statues appeared to be onlookers."[^18] Although composed well after the spectacles under consideration, I mention Tesauro’s witty turn of phrase because it encapsulates why automata so preoccupied early modern thought.
 Note that he choose to convey the wonder engendered by